-Consider opportunities for Māori and non-Māori to share information, sovereignty risks.
+Consider opportunities for Māori and non-Māori to share information, insights and resources to support the Pacific on climate related sovereignty risks.
 Approach efforts around Pacific sovereignty through a range of lenses, including regional security.

 Preference longer time horizons for planning and commit to proactive conversations, proactive actions - an 'early intervention' approach with early intervention benefits.